-How do you transform the tags on your system into claims?
-Either by running
+How does PCC transform the tags on your system into claims?
+Your practice runs Prepare Claims (

-hcfa is a simple program that prints paper HCFA claims for any batch (a batch is a collection of tags).
-When you run
+hcfa program to print paper HCFA claims for any batch (a batch is a collection of tags).

-preptags, however, Partner sorts the tags, checks for errors, puts designated tags into a paper batch, and then launches
+preptags), PCC’s practice management engine sorts the tags, checks for errors, puts designated tags into a paper batch when appropriate, and then launches the

-ECS to send electronic claims to PCC for processing.
+ECS service to send electronic claims to PCC for processing.

 If you have any questions or would like to learn more about how claims are created in your office, feel free to contact PCC at 1-800-722-1082.

-Under the Hood Vocabulary: When you speak with PCC’s electronic claims team, you may hear references to
+Under the Hood Vocabulary: When you speak with PCC’s interoperability teams, you may hear references to

 splitconfig.
-These are the underlying programs that process claims according to your practice’s customized configuration needs.
-If you want to know the true nerdy side of what these words mean, the process works like this: The
+These are the underlying programs that process claims according to your practice’s custom configuration needs.
+If you want to know the true nerdy side of what these words mean, the process works like this: PCC’s

 preptags program calls the